Dortmund Data Bank

 With a view to the synthesis and design of separation processes, fitting and critical examination of model parameters used for process simulation and the development of group contribution methods 1973 a computerized data bank for phase equilibrium data was started by J. Gmehling and U. Onken at the University of Dortmund.

 While at the beginning mainly VLE data for non-electrolyte mixtures (Tb > 0 °C) were considered, later on also VLE including compounds with Tb<0°C, LLE, hE, g∞, azeotropic, cPE, SLE, vE, adsorption equilibrium, polymer data, transport properties, ... for non-electrolyte and electrolyte systems as well as pure component properties were stored.
-The DDB currently (2019-January) contains 8.26 million data tuples for approximately 75,000 components from 85,000 references (175,000 evaluated).
+The DDB currently (2020-December-01) contains 9 million data tuples for approximately 89,500 components from 90,600 references (187,000 evaluated).
 The data bank can be searched online for free (only data from the open literature are reported).

 The Dortmund Data Bank (DDB) now contains nearly all worldwide available phase equilibrium data, excess properties, transport properties and pure component properties even for polymer and electrolyte systems.
 The status of the Dortmund Data Bank Version 2021 is given below in a diagram.